Skip to main content

 As mentioned before, this is going to be a restaurant-style egg curry.
 We’re not using any whole spices here, and we’ll have a very creamy and smooth gravy.
 This recipe is not spicy at all, so it’s great for those sensitive to spice.
 It will be aromatic and delightful!

-How to Make Restaurant-Style Egg Curry
+How to Make Restaurant-Style Indian Egg Curry

-To make the eggs
+To Make the Eggs

 The eggs for this recipe will be boiled.
 Here I’ll give a quick overview on how to boil the eggs and then how to fry them before adding them to the gravy.
 If you want more information on How to Boil Eggs to Perfection, then check out that recipe for a complete guide and tips to nail your boiled eggs!